 What happens when a pub goes into liquidation?

-When a pub goes into liquidation, it is a very serious event for pub business owners and all the stakeholders involved.
+When a pub enters liquidation, it is a very serious event for pub business owners and stakeholders.
 An insolvency practitioner is appointed as a liquidator to realise company assets and distribute the proceeds among creditors, while closing down the pub owners’ business permanently.

 As a result, the company name is also removed from the Companies House register.